Vietnam War

 Vietnam has a long history of oppression by western colonizers.
 The French colonial era lasted from 1858 to 1945.
 It was extended with French Indochina which lasted until 1954 when the French imperialists reluctantly left Vietnam.
 French colonial rule was, for the most part, politically repressive and economically exploitative.* Vietnam was important because it bordered China, an upcoming economic power which would eventually rival the United States.

-Along with Lippmann and Morgenthau, Kennan, the great practitioner who first introduced the concept of containment, insists that the U.S. 'had... no business trying to play a role in the affairs of the mainland of Southeast Asia'.
 Free world dominion over the region would provide markets for Japan, rebuilding with American help after the Pacific War.
-U.S. involvement in Vietnam reassured the British, who linked their postwar recovery to the revival of the rubber and tin industries in their colony of Malaya, one of Vietnam's neighbors.
+U.S. involvement in Vietnam reassured the British, who linked their postwar recovery to the revival of the rubber and tin industries in their colony of Malaya, one of Vietnam's neighbors.*

 The main reason for the Vietnam War presented by the mainstream media is anti-communism.
 But the underlying reason for involvement in the Vietnam War had to do with power and imperialism.
 The end of World War II was the beginning of the Cold War in which the Anglo-American elite competed for power with the Soviet elite who were supported by China.
 An important reason for US involvement was geopolitical in nature.
 Vietnam borders China, an upcoming economic power with the potential to become a competitor on a global scale.
 It lies right next to the South China Sea which is a heavily disputed area.
-As of 2017 around one-third of global shipping and about 21 percent of global trade moves through it.
+Around one-third of global shipping and about 21 percent of global trade moves through it.
 China uses this maritime route as part of its Belt and Road Initiative.
 This is of course not to the liking of the Anglo-American elite.
 With military bases in Vietnam the US could block and prevent China from this trade route and strengthen its own grip in Asia.
-Also for example political theorist James Burnham viewed the war in Vietnam as part of a larger struggle for control of Southeast Asia and predominance in the Asia-Pacific region.
+Political theorist James Burnham viewed the war in Vietnam as part of a larger struggle for control of Southeast Asia and predominance in the Asia-Pacific region.*

 Ngo Dinh Diem